open/close all folders

 - In Leprechaun 2, Bridget is kidnapped by the evil leprechaun and taken to his lair.
 While trying to escape the maze-like area, she leaves a trail of stones in an effort to not get lost, but the stones disappear as soon as she puts them down, rendering the tactic useless.

 - Danny Dunn and the Fossil Cave: Danny and his friends are exploring an underground cave system.
 Danny tries to mark their path by dropping a radioactive substance behind them, intending to find their way back with a Geiger counter.
-His plan fails when some of the substance gets caught in his upturned trouser cuff.
+His plan fails when some of the substance gets caught in his upturned trouser cuff, causing multiple false-positive readings when he tries to backtrack.

 - In Pyrates, while in the process of being kidnapped, Shannon leaves a trail of cookie crumbs as a hint for her friends.